John S. Marmaduke

 John Sappington Marmaduke (March 14, 1833 – December 28, 1887) was an American politician and soldier.
-He was the 25th governor of Missouri from 1885 until he died in 1887.
+He was the 25th governor of Missouri from 1885 until his death in 1887.
 During the American Civil War, he was a senior officer of the Confederate States Army who commanded cavalry in the Trans-Mississippi Theater.

 On September 6, 1863, Marmaduke killed a Confederate brigadier general, Lucius M. Walker, in a duel.
 Confederate Major General Sterling Price ordered Marmaduke's arrest but suspended the order because of the impending U.S. advance on Little Rock, Arkansas.
 Marmaduke never faced a court martial for the duel.

 Early life and education

-Marmaduke was born on March 14, 1833, in Saline County, Missouri, the second son of ten children.
-His father, Meredith Miles Marmaduke (1791–1864), was the 8th governor of Missouri, succeeding to the office after the suicide of his predecessor.
+Marmaduke was born on March 14, 1833, in Saline County, Missouri, the second son of ten children born to Lavinia (née Sappington) and Meredith Miles Marmaduke (1791–1864).
+His father was the 8th governor of Missouri, succeeding to the office after the suicide of his predecessor.
+A successful planter, he held numerous enslaved African Americans as workers on the plantation.
 The family was quite political, and Marmaduke's great-grandfather, John Breathitt, had been the governor of Kentucky from 1832 to 1834, dying in office.

 Marmaduke attended Chapel Hill Academy in Lafayette County, Missouri, and Masonic College in Lexington, Missouri, before attending Yale University for two years and then Harvard University for another year.
 U.S. Representative John S. Phelps appointed Marmaduke to the United States Military Academy, from which he graduated in 1857, placing 30th out of 38 students.
-He was a second lieutenant in the 1st United States Mounted Riflemen, before being transferred to the 2d United States Cavalry under Colonel Albert Sidney Johnston.
+He was a second lieutenant in the 1st United States Mounted Riflemen, before being transferred to the 2nd United States Cavalry under Colonel Albert Sidney Johnston.
 Marmaduke later served in the Utah War and was posted to Camp Floyd, Utah, in 1858–1860.